Sam Houston High School (Arlington, Texas)

 Sam Houston High School, located in east Arlington, Texas, is a public high school serving grades 9–12.

 It is one of the six high schools comprising the Arlington Independent School District in Arlington, Texas.
-The current principal is Juan Villarreal.
+The current principal is Lee Jones, who served as Principal at the in-district Rival of Sam Houston and the cohabitant of Wilemon Field, Bowie High School from 2021-2026.

 The school is also known as Sam Houston HS, SHHS, and Big Sam.
 The mascot is the Long Tall Texan, and the colors are red, white, and blue.

 History

 Sam Houston HS became Arlington School District's second high school when it opened in 1963 for the fall semester.

 The first graduating class was the Class of 1965.

 The school moved from its original location on Browning Drive to its current location on Sam Houston Drive in 1970.
 The original location became Hutcheson Junior High School.

 The first IB graduating class was the Class of 2011.
 Since then, the school has had the most students participating in the IB program of all the high schools in the district.

 More than twenty students were awarded with the IB diploma with the Class of 2013.

 The original Sam Houston campus was demolished in 2015 and was rebuilt as Dan Dipert Career and Technical Center in 2017.

 As of 2017, Sam Houston is the largest high school in Tarrant County with over 3,600 students.
 It is also one of the largest predominantly Hispanic high schools in Texas.

 In 2017, Sam Houston became the first Arlington ISD high school to open the 9th Grade Center.
 It was open to make room for freshmen of the 2017–2018 school year.

 In late fall of 2017, the school opened a second cafeteria addition.